DevShahidul/animation-map-slider/README.md

 - **Cross-browser SVG Text:** Displaying circular text in all browsers was challenging.
 Initially, it worked in Safari but not in Chrome.
 After debugging, I found the issue was using a `<circle>` tag as a reference path for the text element.
 Replacing it with a `<path>` tag (drawn using AI tools) resolved the issue for both browsers.
 - **SVG Hover Area:** Changing the fill with an image on hover was inconsistent.
 Sometimes the SVG path area did not trigger hover/mouseenter events.
 After extensive debugging, I discovered the issue was setting `fill: none` by default, which caused the hover area to only trigger on the stroke.
 Setting a default fill color matching the section background resolved this.

+### Draggable Slider Section
+- **Custom Pointer Movement:** Initially, the custom cursor pointer wasn't following the mouse coordinates while dragging the slider.
+Through debugging, I discovered that the pointer's x/y values were only updating on hover events, not during drag operations.
+The solution came from implementing Swiper Slider's `onSliderMove` API method, which provided accurate pointer coordinates during drag events, successfully resolving the pointer movement issue.

 ## Lessons Learned

 - Without a fill, the hover area is not triggered.